What Are Hatch Chiles?

 What Are Dried Hatch Chiles?

 Dried Hatch chiles are available year round.
 They can be ground into a powder, or reconstituted.
 Their flavor is more concentrated, so you will use less dried hatch chile than you would fresh.
+These are great to keep on hand when fresh chiles aren’t in season (and you don’t have any left in the freezer!).

 What is Hatch Chile Powder?

 Hatch chili powder is available in red and green varieties, as well as mild in hot in both colors.
 The red powder is sweeter than the green powder.
+Use it as you would other pure chile powders.
+Taste before adding to get a sense of the heat level.

-What’s the Deal with the Hatch Chile festival?
+What’s the Deal with the Hatch Chile Festival?

 The Hatch Chile Festival is a 2-day festival in the town of Hatch which is a celebration of all things Hatch Chiles.
 People travel to attend from all over the country, even the world.
 Because it’s an agricultural area, apparently the town looks like a giant camp out, with tens of thousands of people descending up a pretty small town.
 And all you eat at the festival are foods made with Hatch chiles, from Chile Rellenos to Hatch Chile Ice Cream.
 It is 100% on my bucket list!

-Below, How to Roast Hatch Chiles
+How to Cook Hatch Chiles

 Other How to Cook Vegetable Posts!